yellobyte/ESP32-DevBoards-Getting-Started/boards/ESP32-CAM(AI-THINKER)/Readme.md

 **Important:**

-If you don't get any serial output when using the **ESP32-CAM-MB** sandwich board then you need to add below lines to the [env:esp32cam] section in platformio.ini, this will disables any activity on COM signals RTS and/or DTR:
+If you don't get any serial output when using the **ESP32-CAM-MB** sandwich board then you need to add below lines to the [env:esp32cam] section in platformio.ini, this will disable any activity on COM signals RTS and/or DTR:
 ```
 monitor_rts = 0
 monitor_dtr = 0